House Foods Vermont Curry any good?

 Absolutely yes!
 So far, this is my favorite brand of off the shelf Japanese style curry that I’ve found available in the United States.
 The slightly sweet sauce is great for dishes such as Tonkatsu.
 Buy on Amazon now.

-I stumbled across the Vermont Curry while rummaging around Amazon, looking for something to top up my order and ensure free shipping.
+I stumbled across the Vermont Curry (affiliate link) while rummaging around Amazon, looking for something to top up my order and ensure free shipping.

 The curious packaging of this product immediately jumped out at me; it seemed as if every inch of the packet was covered in some text or otherwise.
 Despite its American sounding name, this is a Japanese product from a hugely popular Japanese brand.
 I’d never heard of House Foods or their line of curries before, so was eager to try this out.
 I’m guessing the Vermont naming is a nod to the hint of added sweetness in the product.

 Right down to brass tacks then, how does this curry rate?
 Fabulous in a word!
 I was instantly hooked from the first bite.
 It’s a rich, umami packed sauce with a subtle sweetness.
 I was expecting a brasher, more cloying sweet taste, but was happy with its balance.
 Sweet potatoes, onions and carrots would work well in this sauce if you were pondering vegetables.
 The popular brand you’ll see on most US grocery store shelves is S&B, I think this sauce is a notch above.

 Spice wise, I thought the product was very tame; so much so I forgot this was even labelled as a hot variety until I was scanning the packaging in later for this review.
 Spice lovers will want to amp this up with a few additions no doubt.

 House Foods Vermont Curry – what’s in the packet